Norway's oil pay bonanza a ticking time bomb

 The oil and gas sector’s output has been declining steadily since a peak in 2004 and oil majors have all but given up on Norway’s exploration scene until a string of major discoveries and the opening of Arctic waters revived hopes.

-The August strike, eventually broken up by the government when oil firm threatened a full lockout, will only push this figure higher even as labor costs have increased by 51 percent since 2005.
+The August strike, eventually broken up by the government when oil firm threatened a full lockout, will only push this figure higher even as labour costs have increased by 51 percent since 2005.

 “It’s still an attractive place to make investments but it is getting less attractive as these things happen.”

-Labor costs can be as high as half of the overall cost in the initial, construction phase of a project, like in the case of Chevron’s (CVX.N) massive $37 billion Gorgon LNG project in Australia.
-Labor costs, however, decline sharply once assets begin producing.
+Labour costs can be as high as half of the overall cost in the initial, construction phase of a project, like in the case of Chevron’s massive $37 billion Gorgon LNG project in Australia.
+Labour costs, however, decline sharply once assets begin producing.

 The oil ministry, alarmed by risings costs, recently proposed cutting the downtime for Norwegian offshore workers, who get four weeks of rest for every two weeks at sea while their UK counterparts either work in a two-week/two-week or two-week/three-week rotation.